cecilia-lin/CSE151A_Pokemon_Classification/README.md

 The first model we decided to use was Logistic Regression.
 Logistic Regression is a supervised learning algorithm used for binary classification.
 Since Logistic Regression takes 1-dimensional inputs, the image data was flattened into a 1D vector in order to fit into our model.

-- max_iter('100'): This defines the maximum number of iterations taken for the solvers to converge.
-We chose a default value of 100.

 - solver('lbfgs'): This solving algorithm can handle large datasets and is the default sorting algorithm, which ended up being our choice as well.